untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

   - Coords
   - Status
   - nextVersion.
-If Coords includes version latest version is taken from correspondent `RB`, otherwise version from `develop` branch is used
+If Coords includes version latest version is taken from correspondent `RB` (as is no decrements), otherwise version from `develop` branch is used (-SNAPSHOT is truncated)
   - Map<Coords, ExtendedStatusTreeNode> subComponents